johnplloyd/R_prediction_model_building/README.md

 * The scripts assume the class and feature data have been pre-processed and are saved as RDS files.
 * The model-building is done with a valdiation set that is held out for each model.
 The validation set is used to report model performance.
 * The scripts make use of a bagging approach where multiple models are developed while selecting a random subset of training instances.
-The final performance for validation instances are reported as the mean of the model repetitions.
+The final prediction score for a validation instance is reported as the mean of model repetitions.
 * Each script performs a parameter sweep to identify optimal parameters using cross-validation within the training set.
 Regularized regression tunes lamba (beta penalization) and alpha (LASSO vs. ridge regression vs. elastic nets) parameters.
 Logistic and both random forest algorithms utilize LASSO as a feature selection tool prior to model-building.
 The lambda beta penalization for feature selection is tuned.

 Each script takes the same 8 inputs: